VSI OpenVMS x86-64 V9.2-3

 • VSI DECnet-Plus

-VSI TCP/IP Services V6.0-25 is part of the OpenVMS x86-64 E9.2-3 installation and will be installed along with the operating system.
-For more information, refer to VSI TCP/IP Services Version V6.0 Release Notes and other VSI TCP/IP Services documentation available at docs.vmssoftware.com.
+VSI TCP/IP Services V6.0-26 is part of the VSI OpenVMS x86-64 V9.2-3 installation and will be installed along with the operating system.
+For more information, refer to VSI TCP/IP Services V6.0 Release Notes and other VSI TCP/IP Services documentation available at docs.vmssoftware.com.

-During the OpenVMS x86-64 E9.2-3 installation, you will also be offered the option to install either VSI DECnet Phase IV or VSI DECnet-Plus.
-Note that if you plan to use DECnet, you must choose between VSI DECnet Phase IV and VSI DECnet-Plus.
-Only one of these products can be installed on your system at a time.
+During the VSI OpenVMS x86-64 V9.2-3 installation, you will also be offered the option to install either VSI DECnet Phase IV or VSI DECnet-Plus.

 If you have DECnet Phase IV installed on your system and you want to use DECnet-Plus, you have to uninstall DECnet Phase IV and then install and configure DECnet-Plus.